How Much Do Food Trucks Make? Revenue & Profit Guide for 2026

 6. Forecasting & Break-Even Timeline

 With clear benchmarks for costs and revenue, you can project when you’ll recoup your startup investment.
+By plugging in your:

 • Daily service capacity (orders per shift)